Undervoltologist/asus-fan-curve-ps/README.md

 # why
-made using the fan control application at https://github.com/Karmel0x/AsusFanControl, since the author didn't need fan curves but I did.
+made using the fan control application at https://github.com/Karmel0x/AsusFanControl, since the author didn't need fan curves but I did, for my zenbook with horrible fan curves.

 # usage
 extract the zip and run the bat file inside it, doesn't need admin.